Don’t Just Serve The Lord! Scott Pauley

 Pastor Sexton used to teach us that obedience is not simply doing God’s will, it is delighting in doing God’s will.
 Joy is to mark the heart attitude of the true servant of Christ.
 When we complain, grumble, and bemoan all that we have to do we are taking away from the One we have the privilege of doing those things for.
 He is worthy of the greatest sacrifice…and He is worthy of our glad service.

-In preparation for a message I am to deliver tonight I have been meditating on the truth, “not grudgingly, or of necessity: for God loveth a cheerful giver” (2 Corinthians 9:7).
+I have been meditating on this truth: “not grudgingly, or of necessity: for God loveth a cheerful giver” (2 Corinthians 9:7).
 It is one thing to give and quite another to give cheerfully!
 Don’t just serve the Lord – serve Him cheerfully!

 The Hebrew hymnbook commands us to “Serve the LORD with gladness: come before his presence with singing” (Psalm 100:2).
 He deserves singing servants!
 Don’t just serve the Lord – serve Him gladly!